dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.operations.md

 ### GET https://functionURL/api/users/maxscore/:count
 #### Description
-Gets the `count` maximum scores achieved in the game by each unique users, in descending order.
-Practically, this will fetch the top `count` best score of each single user.
+Sorts the best (max) unique score each user has achieved and returns the top `count` of them, in descending order.
+This will bring only one score per user (since it queries for the top score of each user).
 #### Sample HTTP response
 ```javascript
 [